gmdelc66/primalitytest/README.md

 works via algorithims which do not use randomness to reduce errors and shows that all primes can be found be squaring a number until all factors are found

+** UPDATE JUNE 14th 2020 **

+I added awesomenumberswecanfactor.txt so you can try out some awesomely large factors that work with the non SIQs non BRENT POLLARD Part of the engine.
+I'm working on a new SIQs engine which i hope will be much faster so keep watching here for updates.

 ** UDADATE # 2 JUNE 12th 2020 **

 I made some speed adjustments to factorise.py's siqs_choose_nf_m function.
 I commented out the old code for reference